iridakos/stup/README.md

 * to which directory `stup` will be saving your notes
 * what is the name of the default repository*

-\* you can use `stup` with just a default repository but in case you want to add your notes structured for example per project or per any type of section you want, you have the option to setup multiple repositories (see below).
+**\*** You can use `stup` with just a default repository but in case you want to add your notes structured for example per project or per any type of section you want, you have the option to setup multiple repositories (see below).

 ## Usage

-### Log notes
+### Adding notes

 To add notes use the `add` command as below: